+She said venues including Latrobe University had been sounded out, but all had declined.
+Ms Jaye had reached out personally to some of the groups.
 “The film does not have to screen in an official movie theatre.
 It can screen on a campus or at any community space with accommodation to project a film.”

 The proposed screening had ignited fierce exchanges on social media as well as rival petitions, with Palace Cinemas caught in the crossfire.
 Its own Facebook page was swamped with comments, many accusing the cinema chain of compromising free speech after it axed the screening.
 ‘Men’s Rights Melbourne’ described the furore of the past 24 hours as a case of “fire fighting” in the midst of a vitriolic attack.

 A 2370-strong petition condemning the film convinced Palace Cinemas on Tuesday to withdraw approval for the screening that was scheduled for a 70-seat theatre at the group’s Kino Cinema in Melbourne’s CBD.

 Caroline Whiteway, the chain’s publicity manager, said the group was standing by its decision.
 “We support freedom of speech and reserve the right to allow private venue hire of our cinemas to a broad cross-section of groups.
 However . . . the decision was made and will not be overturned.”

 Supporters of the film have encouraged other disgruntled advocates to give the cinema one star on its Facebook account, which now has nearly 1000 reviews, the majority of which are in direct response to the controversy.

 Mr Johnson said he had been overwhelmed by the response of supporters of the film.